hhariri/hhariri.github.io/_posts/2014-04-21-build-make-no-more.md

 <br/>
 If you don't like Ruby, install Java and use Gradle.
-It's Groovy and has [65 chapters of documentation](http://www.gradle.org/docs/current/userguide/userguide.html) as well as a few appendixes in case you run out of things to read.
+It's Groovy and has [65 chapters of documentation](http://www.gradle.org/docs/current/userguide/userguide.html) as well as a few appendices in case you run out of things to read.

 {% highlight groovy %}